AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-custom-forms-special-character-in-field-name.md

 ---
-title: "Custom forms: Cannot use field in calculation if field name contains quotation marks or an apostrophe"
+title: 'Custom forms: Cannot use field in calculation if field name contains quotation marks or an apostrophe'
-description: "When a user is creating a calcualted field expression, and attempts to include a typeahead field that has a name with an apostrophe or quotation mark, the calculation is not accepted, and the user sees the message This is an invalid custom expression, please try again."
+description: When a user is creating a calcualted field expression, and attempts to include a typeahead field that has a name with an apostrophe or quotation mark, the calculation is not accepted, and the user sees the message This is an invalid custom expression, please try again.
 hidefromtoc: yes
+exl-id: 7caa6b7a-87ab-40e8-aea2-05b41583a375
 ---
 # Custom forms: Cannot use field in calculation if field name contains apostrophes or quotation marks

 >[!NOTE]